jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This new philosophy is how the United States formed a new political community.
 And this "Liberty Bell" player god kicked ass in the game of civilization during the Industrial Age.
 That's why the rest of Western Civilization, more or less, followed America's example.

-So contemporary Americans, Canadians, Brits, Aussies, Kiwis, can learn from the lesson.
-If we ever want to independent from the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a new Internet Age player god.
+Contemporary Americans, Canadians, Brits, Aussies, Kiwis, can learn from this lesson.
+If we ever want to be independent from the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a new Internet Age player god.

-And if order to do that, regular people need to click a new philosophy.
-Once we install a new way of thinking, we'll bee able to "look up" again see ourselves as the player gods of our civilization.
+And, in order to do that, we need to follow the Internet Age protagonists and click a new philosophy.
+Only then will wee able to look up and see ourselves as the player gods of our civilization again.

 <div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>